mohammadranjbarz/data-mining-homeworks/assignment1/Readme.md

     8            normalNucleoli        0.0370     4.961            0.007         0.000
     9                   mitoses        0.0000     0.000            0.010         1.000

+The elastic net is a regularized regression method that linearly combines the L1 and L2 penalties of the lasso and ridge methods. like Lasso results we can see that also in this model mitoses coefficient is zero and has been removed.

 ## Conclusion
 As we see in results of above models we see that the R-squared in Lasso, Ridge and Elastic net doesnt increase